julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ---

 These are just the top plants with protective powers, but there are a lot more to explore.
-Learn [What Witches Around the World Use for Protection](/world-magic-for-protection/) here.
+Learn [What Witches from Different Parts of the World Use for Protection](/world-magic-for-protection/) here.

 ## Make Your Own Charm
 **Spell: The Charm of Thorns and Smoke**